-- 1. The Applicant shall comply with the "Spotsylvania Solar Energy Center Traffic Mitigation Plan" prepared by sPower dated December 13, 2019, incorporated by reference herein. - 2.
+- B. Construction: - 1.
+The Applicant shall comply with the "Spotsylvania Solar Energy Center Traffic Mitigation Plan" prepared by sPower dated December 13, 2019, incorporated by reference herein. - 2.
 The Applicant shall shuttle at least seventy (70) percent of the workforce to and from the site during construction.
 Employees ride-sharing with a minimum of three employees per vehicle may contribute to this requirement.
 Compliance with this requirement shall be demonstrated through the Applicant's monthly provision to the County of a transportation log which provides the following information: License Plate Number, Vehicle type (wideload, heavy delivery, delivery, shuttle, employee HOV car, employee car, guest), Entry time, Exit time) - 3.
 No less than seventy percent of material deliveries shall occur between the hours of 9:00 a.m. and 2:45 p.m. from August 1 through May 31 during construction of the facility.
 Compliance with this requirement shall be demonstrated through the Applicant's monthly provision to the County of a transportation log which provides the following information: License Plate Number, Vehicle type (wideload, heavy delivery, delivery, shuttle, employee HOV car, employee car, guest), Entry time, Exit time) - 4.
 The Applicant shall fully fund any temporary or permanent signage as requested or required by the County Transportation Planner or VDOT. - 5.
-The Applicant shall acquire a permit from the National Park Service for commercial use of the intersection of Brock Road and Orange Plank Road and any other haul routes through affected National Park Service roads. - 6.
+The Applicant shall acquire and provide to the County an approved permit from the National Park Service for commercial use of the intersection of Brock Road and Orange Plank Road and any other haul routes through affected National Park Service roads. - 6.
 Video documentation of haul routes shall include public and private roads.
 These videos shall at a minimum record the full width of the roadway plus a five (5) foot buffer.
 The videos shall be recorded on a clear day and be organized by road segment. - 7.
 Construction and operational traffic shall only use the access points to the Property identified on the GDP. - 8.
+Entrances 2 and 8 as depicted on the GDP page EX-2-2 shall be restricted access for employees and light deliveries only.
+Vehicles with more than two axels are prohibited from using theses entrances. - 9.
 All construction activity on the Property shall be limited to the following: - a) All clearing, grading, and construction of the Property shall be limited to the hours of 7:00 a.m. to 7:00 p.m.
 Monday through Friday and 8:00 a.m. to 6:00 p.m.
-Saturday and Sunday; - a) Pile driving within 500 feet of any residential property boundary shall cease at 5:00 p.m. daily and shall be prohibited all day on every first and third Sunday of the month; and - a) Wide load deliveries are prohibited on Orange Plank Road, West Catharpin Road, and Post Oak Road during prime school bus traffic hours of 6:10 a.m.
-8:40 a.m. and 2:45 p.m.
-4:30 p.m., or any amendment thereof due to inclement weather, during the Spotsylvania County Public Schools instructional year.
+Saturday and Sunday; - b) Pile driving within 500 feet of any residential property boundary shall cease at 5:00 p.m. daily and shall be prohibited all day on every first and third Sunday of the month; and - c) Wide load deliveries are prohibited on Orange Plank Road, West Catharpin Road, and Post Oak Road during prime school bus traffic hours of 6:10 a.m. - 8:40 a.m. and 2:45 p.m. - 4:30 p.m., or any amendment thereof due to inclement weather, during the Spotsylvania County Public Schools instructional year.
 "Wide Load" shall be defined as any load which extends beyond the painted lines on any public right of way either extending into the shoulder or across the center line or both.